 Neonatal Intensive Care Unit (NICU)

-Our 22-bed NICU in Neenah provides critical care to premature and critically ill infants in Northeast Wisconsin.
+- Our Neenah NICU is a Level III, 22-bed NICU unit.
+The staff provides critical care to premature and critically ill infants in Northeast Wisconsin.

 Our NICU offer many services to help you and your baby, such as: